scp756-221/course-site/docs/a4/page.md

 /home/k8s# make -f k8s.mak cri
 ```

-Finally, there is one manual step left before the system can come up auto-magically: to open up access of your container repositories to allow public access.
-This is reasonable within the context of this exercise because the work involved to set up authentication from the cloud provider (AWS, Azure or GCP) back to `ghcr.io` is more than I can bear at this time.
+Finally, there is one manual step left before the system can come up auto-magically: to switch your container repositories to public access.
+(This is a simplification for the purpose of this course.)

 Refer to GitHub's documentation to [set public access on your container repositories](https://docs.github.com/en/packages/guides/configuring-access-control-and-visibility-for-container-images#configuring-visibility-of-container-images-for-your-personal-account)

 ### 3.2 Kubernetes operation

-Kubernetes operates by way of a declaration specified via a manifest file.
+Kubernetes operates by way of declarations specified via manifest files.
 There are two formats supported for a manifest file--JSON & YAML--with YAML the preferred format.
 See [here](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).
-A manifest file contains one or more declarations of resource for k8s to set up.
+A manifest file contains one or more declarations of resource for k8s.
+You will find all manifests for the application in the ``cluster`` directory.

-This exercise contain 3 services: s1, s2 and db. s1 and db are comparable in that they are both unversioned.
-(There is only one version of either.)
-In contrast, s2 is provided with 2 versions.
-Note that the YAML files in `cluster` are similarly templatized (have a `-tpl` suffix) as the makefiles.
-As before, only use the files without the `-tpl` suffix.
-You will find all manifests in the ``cluster`` directory.

-Our usage of ``istio`` necessitates a manifest (``cluster/service-gateway.yaml``) to declare the ingress gateway to allow traffic into the cluster.

 Each resource in a manifest file starts off with 4 common element: `apiVersion`, `kind`, `metadata` and `spec`.
 The first three are standardized while the last (`spec`) varies according to the resource.
 Refer to the documentation on [k8s objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/).

+This application contain 3 services: s1, s2 and db.
+(They are all intentionally simplistic to keep the focus on Kubernetes.)

+Our usage of ``istio`` necessitates a manifest (``cluster/service-gateway.yaml``) to declare the ingress gateway to allow traffic into the cluster.

 We will use a combination of a `Deployment` resource to declare the desired resources to power your container and a `Service` resource to expose the containers' capabilities to the world.
 (Refer to the documentation for [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Service](https://kubernetes.io/docs/concepts/services-networking/service/))